The Holy Spirit or my conscience?

 Convicts the world

 Salvation is not an act of force or coercion.
 A sinner must be convicted to realize their need for the Savior.
 One of the assignments of the Holy Spirit is to convict the world of its sin-John 16:8-9.
 Conviction is not condemnation.
-Jesus did not condemn the world and certainly, His Spirit does not condemn.
+Jesus did not condemn the world; certainly, His Spirit does not condemn.

-Convicting makes the sinner aware of their unbelief in Jesus Christ which is the root of every sin.
-The Holy Spirit is therefore the Person at work in our salvation, pointing the unbeliever to Christ -John 16:15, Titus 3:5-6.
+Convicting makes the sinner aware of their unbelief in Jesus Christ, which is the root of every sin.
+The Holy Spirit is, therefore, the Person at work in our salvation, pointing the unbeliever to Christ -John 16:15, Titus 3:5-6.
 When we accept and believe in Jesus Christ, God comes to live in us by His Holy Spirit.
 That’s teamwork!

-Sin imprisons an individual, but the Holy Spirit sets you free to be all that God wants you to be in Christ Jesus -1 Cor 2:12, 2 Cor 3:17.
+Sin imprisons an individual, but the Holy Spirit sets you free to be all that God wants you to be in Christ Jesus (1 Cor 2:12, 2 Cor 3:17).
 Embrace the positive ministry of the Holy Spirit today!

 Recommended Videos – Click on the links below to watch “THE MINISTRY OF THE HOLY SPIRIT” by Patrick E Quainoo